September 11th Commission Fast Facts

 Intelligence Collection, Analysis, and Management (including oversight and resource allocation)

-International Counterterrorism Policy, including states that harbor or harbored terrorists, or offer or offered terrorists safe havens
+International Counterterrorism Policy, including states that harbor or harbored terrorists, or offer terrorists safe havens

 Terrorist Financing